ananghudaya/Distributed-HGN/README.md

 `jar xf jar-file DHGN.jar`

-To use different sets of input patterns, please modify the entry in `input.txt`.
+To use different sets of input patterns, please modify the entry in `input.txt`, and set the value for number of patterns to be used in 2nd row of `config.txt`.

 ## Author